haskell/core-libraries-committee/PROPOSALS.md

 2. Refine your proposal.
     1. Make an [impact assessment](#impact-assessments).
 This is mandatory for breaking changes.
     2. Write a migration guide.
+    3. Ask for public feedback outside of the CLC.
+This could take place on the Discourse or on other social media.
-    3. Do some work on writing migration patches.
+    4. Do some work on writing migration patches.
 Patches can be provided in several forms:
         * raise draft PRs to affected packages, but communicate clearly that the proposal is not accepted yet,
         * create fork repositories with patched packages